 Systems Development & Improvement (SDI) Center at the University of Cincinnati

-The Systems Development & Improvement (SDI) Center at the University of Cincinnati, College of Education, Criminal Justice, and Human Service, fosters the development, implementation, and evaluation of PK20 education research and demonstration efforts that improve opportunities to learn for children and youth, their families, and the professionals who support them.
-At the core of many SDI Center activities is a commitment to advocacy on behalf of all children, as well as partnerships – with school districts, with professional associations, with institutions of higher education, with regional providers, with the state – that improve conditions and outcomes for all students.
+The Systems Development & Improvement (SDI) Center at the University of Cincinnati College of Education, Criminal Justice, Human Services, and Information Technology fosters the development, implementation, and evaluation of PK20 education research and demonstration efforts that improve opportunities to learn for children and youth, their families, and the professionals who support them.
+At the core of many SDI Center activities is a commitment to advocacy on behalf of all children, as well as partnerships – with school districts, with professional associations, with institutions of higher education, with regional providers, with the state – to assist in improvement efforts for all students.
 One such initiative is the Ohio Partnership for Excellence in Paraprofessional Preparation (OPEPP).

-The OPEPP work involves continuous learning activities that improve educators’ effectiveness in meeting a wide range of educational needs.
-Its focus is on systemic improvement grounded in evidence-based practices that optimize benefits for all learners.
+The OPEPP work involves continuous learning to share current and effective knowledge, skills, and practices that help educators meet a wide range of educational needs.
+It also focuses on systemic improvement grounded in evidence-based practices that optimize benefits for all learners.

 Systems Development & Improvement Center Staff and Partners

-Deborah Telfer, Ph.D., Director & Research Associate, SDI Center
+Deborah Telfer, Ph.D., Deborah Telfer, Ph.D., Director, SDI Center

 The OPEPP Mission

-The Ohio Partnership for Excellence in Paraprofessional Preparation (OPEPP) builds the capacity of school districts to use paraprofessional educators effectively.
+The Ohio Partnership for Excellence in Paraprofessional Preparation (OPEPP) helps districts build the capacity to include and leverage paraprofessional educator expertise effectively.

 - Effective education for all students is possible only in systems that take action to ensure equity and inclusiveness.